 Create a stake pool

 The stake pool manager controls the stake pool from a high level, and in exchange receives a fee in the form of SPL token staking derivatives.
 The manager sets the fee on creation.
-Let's create a pool with a 3% fee:
+Let's create a pool with a 3% fee and a maximum of 1000 validator stake accounts:

 The unique stake pool identifier is